 The Pommel or Butt – The pommel on a hunting knife is not typically treated the same way it is on a survival knife.
 On a survival knife designers are trying to squeeze as many useful, survival-related applications into the knife as possible, without turning it into a Swiss Army Knife.
 Because of that they often turn the pommel or butt end of the knife into a ram-type object designed to let you shatter windows if the need arises.
 On the hunting knife you’ll often see that the pommel is just a pommel and doesn’t have any specific use other than helping balance out the weight of the knife.
-That said they are very hard, blunt objects and could definitely find use as a self-defense tool.
+That said they are very hard, blunt objects and could definitely find use as a self-defense tool or a muli-tool.

 The hunting knife is a remnant of a more tactile age when things were handcrafted, farming was a hands on affair practiced by most people and those same people hunted to get most or all of their meat.
 And while the materials have changed the hunting knife itself has remained essentially the same; still simple, still intended to allow you to dress your game quickly before it starts to go bad.
 When shopping for a hunting knife keep in mind that they’re not toys, they will break if misused and it may or may not be legal to carry one on your person in the place where you live (check local ordinances before going out with your new hunting knife on your belt).